 You can redeem the cash-back rewards earned with the Freedom Rise in several ways.

-The easiest way is to redeem them as a statement credit or direct deposit into your U.S. checking or savings account.
+The easiest way to redeem them is as a statement credit or direct deposit into your U.S. checking or savings account.
 There's no minimum required to redeem cash back.
-Alternatively, you can redeem your cash-back rewards for gift cards or conveniently shop with points at Amazon.
+Alternatively, you can redeem your cash-back rewards for gift cards.

-Another way to redeem your rewards is to book travel through Chase Travel to pay for your upcoming trips.
+Another way to redeem your rewards is to use Chase Travel to book your upcoming trips.
 Rewards will be worth their face value here as cash.

 Application Restrictions